SaltyYagi123/SaltyYagi123/README.md

 Hey!
 I like to create solutions to really annoying problems.
+Oh, and I'm currently learning LangChain :)

 <!--
 **SaltyYagi123/SaltyYagi123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.